Steve Owen (American football): Early life and college

-While working on a cattle ranch, he attended Phillips University in Enid, where he was an all-around athlete in 1917-18.
+While working on a cattle ranch, he attended Phillips University in Enid, where he was an all-around athlete in 1917–18.
 He supplemented his income at that time as a professional wrestler under the pseudonym "Jack O'Brien," a ruse to preserve his amateur status.

-Football career

 Owen served in the U.S. Army training corps in World War I, then returned to coach for a year at Phillips before going to work in oil fields in various parts of the Southwest.

+Professional playing and coaching career

+Early career (1924–1929)

-He started to play pro football in 1924, at $50 a game, for the NFL's Kansas City Cowboys (who played all their games on the road).
-After playing for the Cowboys and then the Cleveland Bulldogs in 1925, he was sold to the New York Giants in 1926 for $500, joining his brother Bill.
+Owen started to play pro football in 1924, at $50 a game, for the NFL's Kansas City Cowboys (who played all their games on the road).
+After playing for the Cowboys and then the Cleveland Bulldogs in 1925, he was sold to the New York Giants in 1926 for $500.
 After a futile attempt to get a cut of the purchase price from Kansas City coach Leroy Andrews, he later said of the sale:

 His leadership became clearly evident during the 1927 season as captain of a team that outscored opponents 197–20, went 11–1–1 and won the NFL title.

+New York Giants head coach (1930–1953)

 In 1930, he was promoted to co-player-coach for the final two games of the season with another future Hall of Famer, Benny Friedman.
 The 2–0 finish was a premonition of Owen's future long-term success as sole head coach starting the following season.
 In an unusual move for the time, he didn't sign a formal contract with owner Tim Mara.
 He would coach the next 23 years on a handshake.
 He retired as a player following the 1931 season, except for a brief comeback in 1933, helping the Giants go 11–3 and get to the title game, the first of eight appearances the Giants would make during his tenure.